Share Buttons

 THAI BROCCOLI SOUP WITH COCONUT MILK

-Thai cuisine has some beautiful vegetarian dishes or rather dishes that can be made into vegetarian or even vegan without altering much of the taste.
+Thai cuisine has some beautiful vegetarian dishes, or dishes that can easily be adapted into vegetarian and vegan versions without compromising much on flavour.

-One such recipe I had earlier shared in my blog was Som Tam (Click on the hyperlink for the recipe)
+One such recipe I had earlier shared in my blog was Som Tamthe refreshing Thai Green Papaya Salad, (Click on the hyperlink for the recipe)

 Ingredients (Serves 4)